csev/dj4e/assn/dj4e_mkt5.md

 * Search for some text that is only in a tag and verify that the correct ads come back.

-* Note the "?search=" in the location bar in your browser while you are doing searched
+* Note the "?search=" in the location bar in your browser while you are doing searches

 * Clear the search and see all of the results and verify there is no "?search=" get parameter